sahib/misc/the-vibes-that-i-summoned/slides.typ

     bias-card(
       [Sycophancy],
-      [It's easy to talk the model out of a correct answer.], [echo chambers — but for code],
+      [It's easy to talk the model out of a correct answer.], [It tends to confirm you.
+Echo chambers - but for code], mb,
-      mb,
     ),
     bias-card(
       [Historical / representation bias],
-      [Trained on the web — heavily modern, English, Western.], [defaults track what's common, not what's right], mb,
+      [Trained on the web — heavily modern, English, Western / common tech.], [defaults track what's common, not what's right], mb,
     ),
     bias-card(
       [Attention bias],
-      [First and last things dominate; the middle evaporates.], [rules buried in long context get ignored], mb,
+      [First and last things dominate; the middle evaporates.], [rules buried in long context get ignored, skills/CLAUDE.md/context gets ignored], mb,
     ),
     bias-card(